lightbend/kalix-trial-scala-shoppingcart/README.md

 - [Run locally in prod-like environment](#run-locally-in-prod-like-environment) <br>
 - [Deploy and run on Kalix Platform on Cloud Provider of your choice ](deploy-and-run-on-kalix-platform-on-cloud-provider-of-your-choice)

-However, if you would like to better understand the `Kalix Developer Experience` and how to build applications on Kalix, here is more details on the same-use.
+However, if you would like to better understand the `Kalix Developer Experience` and how to build applications on Kalix, here is more detail on the same usecase.
 # Kalix Trial - eCommerce - Scala
 ## Designing Kalix Services
 ### Use case
 ![Use case](images/ecommerce-design_kalix_services.png)<br>
 eCommerce use case is a simple shopping cart example consisting of product stock and shopping cart.
 Product stock models stock (simple quantity) of products that are being sold and Shopping Cart models list of products customer intends to buy.<br>
-In this exercise focus is on implementing Product Stock functionalities
+In this exercise the focus is on implementing Product Stock functionalities
 #### Product Stock
 Data model:
 - quantity